LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The GPS automatically updates the Real Time clock in the radio, and the position is used for DMR APRS transmissions.

 On the UV380 | RT-3S | DM-1701 RT-84 the GPS satellite RSSI bar graphs are colour coded.
-Blue is for USA GPS Satellites, and Red is for other satellite systems.
+By default, Blue is for USA GPS Satellites and Red is for other satellite systems.

 <div style="page-break-after: always; break-after: page;"></div>